hassio-addons/addon-mqtt/README.md

 #### Option `broker`: `enable_ws`

-Enables the websocket protocol on the broker.
+Enables the WebSocket protocol on the broker.
-The default websocket port is `1884`.
+The default WebSocket port is `1884`.

 #### Option `broker`: `enable_mqtt`

-Enables the websocket protocol on the broker.
+Enables the WebSocket protocol on the broker.
-The default websocket port is `1883`.
+The default WebSocket port is `1883`.

 #### Option `broker`: `enable_ws_ssl`

-Enables the websocket protocol on the broker with ssl support.
+Enables the WebSocket protocol on the broker with SSL support.
-The default websocket port is `4884`.
+The default WebSocket port is `4884`.

 #### Option `broker`: `enable_mqtt_ssl`

-Enables the websocket protocol on the broker with ssl support.
+Enables the WebSocket protocol on the broker with SSL support.
-The default websocket port is `4883`.
+The default WebSocket port is `4883`.

 #### Option `broker`: `allow_anonymous`